orsonteodoro/gcf2/README.md

 processing.
 For those using bullet for scientific purposes, consider removing
 fast-math.
 * -fno-plt -- additional code reduction [1]
+* -fopt-info-vec -- show SIMD optimized loops, added when using O3.conf [3]

 For Spectre mitigation virtually all packages were filtered with Retpoline compiler support,
 * -mindirect-branch=thunk -mindirect-branch-register (the GCC version) --